humanitec-architecture/reference-architecture-gcp/README.md

 #### Portal Usage

-* Enable `with_backstage` inside your `terraform.tfvars` and configure the additional variables that a required for Backstage.
+* Enable `with_backstage` inside your `terraform.tfvars` and configure the additional variables that are required for Backstage.
 * Perform another `terraform apply`

 #### Verify portal setup